 - Corrosion-resistant chicken wire

 How to Choose the Best Chicken Wire

-To build a chicken coop or a spacious run, you need the right type of chicken wire.
+To build a chicken coop, a chicken tractor, or a spacious run, you need the right type of chicken wire.

 Backyard chickens love to free-range, but exposing them to the elements means exposure to predators.